ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {% include exampleFieldset.html %}

-{% assign exampleCaption="Delete the catalogue with the uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad and its entries" %}
+{% assign exampleCaption="Delete the catalog with uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad and its entries" %}

 {% capture jsonrequest %}
 {% highlight http %}